What is an Overuse Injury?

 - Shoulder impingement: compression of the shoulder muscles and tendons

-If you think you have an overuse injury, it’s important to see our chiropractor in Avila Beach.
+If you think you have an overuse injury, it’s important to see our chiropractor in San Luis Obispo.
 They can diagnose the problem and develop a treatment plan.
 Without treatment, overuse injuries can become chronic conditions that are difficult to manage.

 Common Causes of Overuse Injury